honeycombio/refinery/config.md

 AvailableMemory is the amount of system memory available to the Refinery process.

 This value will typically be set through an environment variable controlled by the container or deploy script.
-If this value is zero or not set, then `MaxMemory` cannot be used to calculate the maximum allocation and `MaxAlloc` will be used instead.
-If set, then this must be a memory size.
+If set, then this must be a memory size and `Collections.maxAlloc` must not be defined to avoid unclear configuration.
 64-bit values are supported.
 Sizes with standard unit suffixes (`MB`, `GiB`, etc) and Kubernetes units (`M`, `Gi`, etc) are also supported.